 The Cambodian Health System

-Quality of Care: Hospitals and Clinics
+Quality of Care in Hospitals

 Indeed, it is necessary to look forward in the face of a country which, although in full growth, is still plagued by poverty.
 Fundamental problems such as access to drinking water and electricity are still prevalent in some cities and the health of part of the population is precarious.

 Common Diseases in Cambodia